devprithvi/resume_ranking_tfidf_sbert/README.md

 [sbert_results_comprehensive.csv](sbert_results_comprehensive.csv)

 # advanced evaluation with comprehensive metrics including MRR, NDCG, MAP, statistical significance testing, and correlation analysis

+## MRR
     This class is responsible for advance comprehensive metrics [AdvancedRankerEvaluator.py](AdvancedRankerEvaluator.py)

     **compute_advanced_mrr**
-        MRR shows how quickly a ranking presents the first relevant candidate by averaging the inverse of that rank across jobs.
+    It shows how quickly a ranking presents the first relevant candidate by averaging the inverse of that rank across jobs.
 A higher MRR means the                system tends to highlight a suitable candidate Very early in the list is crucial for recruiter efficiency.
 In this study, MRR is used to compare            TF-IDF and SBERT based on "first-hit" performance.
 Both methods showed similar results around 0.044, indicating comparable chances of early success         despite their different scoring behaviors.

     **What MRR measures**
     Mean Reciprocal Rank is the average of per-job reciprocal ranks.
 The reciprocal rank for a job is 1/r, where r is the position of the first relevant        candidate (or 0 if none is found).
 Thus, MRR equals 1/|Q| times the sum of 1/rj for all jobs in Q.